aymenmohsni/aymenmohsni/README.md

-- 👋 Hi, I’m @aymenmohsni
+- 👋 Hi, I’m @aymenmohsni / Aymen Mohsni
-- 👀 I’m interested in JavaScript Web Development
+- 👀 I’m interested in JavaScript Web Development.
-- 🌱 I’m currently working on ReactJS
+- 🌱 I’m currently working on ReactJS.
-- 💞️ I’m looking to learn node.js and MongoDB
+- 💞️ I’m looking to learn NodeJS and MongoDB.
 - 📫 How to reach me ... https://www.linkedin.com/in/aymen-mohsni/

 <!---